 - Green TIMS Card: for individual trekkers, costs NPR 2000; approximately US $20

-- Pink TIMS Card: for SAARC country citizens, NPR 600; about the US $6 (if you are a Free Individual Traveler (FIT)) and NPR 300; about the US $3 ( If you are traveling in a group)
+- Pink TIMS Card: For SAARC country citizens, NPR 600; is about US $6 (if you are a Free Individual Traveler (FIT)), and NPR 300; is about US $3 ( If you are traveling in a group)

 Documents required to get TIMS Card

 The TIMS card is mandatory for every trekker before taking any treks in Nepal.
 So, what documents do you require to get the TIMS card?

 Here is the list of documents required to obtain the TIMS card:

 Other Information that must be provided when getting a TIMS card

 Besides the document, you need to give more information regarding the trekking activities when getting the TIMS card which is mentioned below:

 - Starting and ending dates of the trek;